PhasicFlow/phasicFlow/tutorials/sphereGranFlow/RotaryAirLockValve/ReadMe.md

 # Performing simulation and seeing the results
 To perform simulations, enter the following commands one after another in the terminal.

-Enter `$ particlesPhasicFlow` command to create the initial fields for particles (here the simulaiton has no particle at the beginning).
+Enter `particlesPhasicFlow` command to create the initial fields for particles (here the simulaiton has no particle at the beginning).
-Enter `$ geometryPhasicFlow` command to create the geometry.
+Enter `geometryPhasicFlow` command to create the geometry.
-At last, enter `$ sphereGranFlow` command to start the simulation.
+At last, enter `sphereGranFlow` command to start the simulation.
-After finishing the simulation, you can use  `$ pFlowtoVTK` to convert the results into vtk format stored in ./VTK folder.
+After finishing the simulation, you can use  `pFlowtoVTK` to convert the results into vtk format stored in ./VTK folder.